AltGr/opam-wiki/Packaging.md

 creating OPAM packages, but in case of ambiguities, the ABNF syntax documentation has priority.

-Since everything has already be said about the `descr` and `url` files, this section only involves the `opam` files.
+Since everything has already be said about the `descr` file and almost everything about the `url` file, this section is mostly about the `opam` files.

 ## OPAM variables